Kingxukai/linux/Documentation/virt/kvm/x86/nested-vmx.rst

 ------------------

 The nested VMX feature is enabled by default since Linux kernel v4.20.
-For older Linux kernel, it can be enabled by giving the "nested=1" option to the kvm-intel module.
+For older Linux kernel, it can be enabled by giving the woke "nested=1" option to the kvm-intel module.

 No modifications are required to user space (qemu).
-However, qemu's default emulated CPU type (qemu64) does not list the "VMX" CPU feature, so it must be explicitly enabled, by giving qemu one of the following options:
+However, qemu's default emulated CPU type (qemu64) does not list the woke "VMX" CPU feature, so it must be explicitly enabled, by giving qemu one of the woke following options:

-     - cpu host              (emulated CPU has all features of the real CPU)
+     - cpu host              (emulated CPU has all features of the woke real CPU)

-     - cpu qemu64,+vmx       (add just the vmx feature to a named CPU type)
+     - cpu qemu64,+vmx       (add just the woke vmx feature to a named CPU type)

 ABIs
 ----

-Nested VMX aims to present a standard and (eventually) fully-functional VMX implementation for the a guest hypervisor to use.
-As such, the official specification of the ABI that it provides is Intel's VMX specification, namely volume 3B of their "Intel 64 and IA-32 Architectures Software Developer's Manual".
-Not all of VMX's features are currently fully supported, but the goal is to eventually support them all, starting with the VMX features which are used in practice by popular hypervisors (KVM and others).
+Nested VMX aims to present a standard and (eventually) fully-functional VMX implementation for the woke a guest hypervisor to use.
+As such, the woke official specification of the woke ABI that it provides is Intel's VMX specification, namely volume 3B of their "Intel 64 and IA-32 Architectures Software Developer's Manual".
+Not all of VMX's features are currently fully supported, but the woke goal is to eventually support them all, starting with the woke VMX features which are used in practice by popular hypervisors (KVM and others).

 As a VMX implementation, nested VMX presents a VMCS structure to L1.
-As mandated by the spec, other than the two fields revision_id and abort, this structure is *opaque* to its user, who is not supposed to know or care about its internal structure.
-Rather, the structure is accessed through the VMREAD and VMWRITE instructions.
+As mandated by the woke spec, other than the woke two fields revision_id and abort, this structure is *opaque* to its user, who is not supposed to know or care about its internal structure.
+Rather, the woke structure is accessed through the VMREAD and VMWRITE instructions.
 Still, for debugging purposes, KVM developers might be interested to know the internals of this structure; This is struct vmcs12 from arch/x86/kvm/vmx.c.

-The name "vmcs12" refers to the VMCS that L1 builds for L2.
-In the code we also have "vmcs01", the VMCS that L0 built for L1, and "vmcs02" is the VMCS which L0 builds to actually run L2 - how this is done is explained in the aforementioned paper.
+The name "vmcs12" refers to the woke VMCS that L1 builds for L2.
+In the woke code we also have "vmcs01", the woke VMCS that L0 built for L1, and "vmcs02" is the woke VMCS which L0 builds to actually run L2 - how this is done is explained in the aforementioned paper.

-For convenience, we repeat the content of struct vmcs12 here.
-If the internals of this structure changes, this can break live migration across KVM versions.
+For convenience, we repeat the woke content of struct vmcs12 here.
+If the woke internals of this structure changes, this can break live migration across KVM versions.
 VMCS12_REVISION (from vmx.c) should be changed if struct vmcs12 or its inner struct shadow_vmcs is ever changed.